arunrajbalaji/3DCatalystModeling_public/README.md

 ## What is not included

+Since publications related to this code have not been submitted yet, I have elected to withhold all of the post-processing and plotting components.
+In truth, post-processing and plotting code accounts for as much of the code in the active research repository as the actual simulation components.
+Additionally, several versions of the *main.m* file were used to prototype and develop different numerical methods and iteration schemes.
+I have only included the file for the end result of this iterative software design process.

 ## Running the simulation

+I typically run the simulation in batch mode on HPC clusters, permitting quick sweeps of 1D or multi-D paramter spaces.
+The file to look at is *launchParallelArray.sh*, a SLURM script that can be used to lanch job arrays for sweeping multiple parameters simultaneously.
+Check out [SLURM documentation](https://slurm.schedmd.com/documentation.html) to learn more about how this file works.

 ## Input file formatting

 ## Mesh generation

 ## Numerical methods

+## Output format and processing

 ## Method of Manufactured Solutions